Unity-Technologies/com.unity.integrations.shotgrid/Documentation~/troubleshooting.md

 ### Remove system-defined environment variables
 In order to function properly, the Shotgun integration for Unity requires certain environment variables to reflect the current Shotgun context.
-These variables are defined when Shotgun Desktop (or the web client) launches Unity Hub or the Unity Editor.
-These environment variable are `PYTHONPATH` and any environment variable starting with `SHOTGUN_`.
+These variables are defined when Shotgun Desktop (or the web client) launches the Unity Hub or the Unity Editor.
+These environment variables are `PYTHONPATH` and any environment variable starting with `SHOTGUN_`.

 Is is important that none of these environment variables are set globally, in the system.
 If these variables are defined globally, the Unity Hub will use the